-Over the course of two years Heenan had quit smoking, researched food, minerals and herbs and their correlation to feeding disease and the link between mind & gut, grew her own fruits, herbs and vegetables, juiced, fasted, followed an alkaline diet, trained with a professional boxer and lost 35 pounds.
+Over the course of two years, Heenan quit smoking and dove into nutrition.
+She studied minerals and herbs, their correlation to feeding disease, and the link between mind & gut.
+This fascination lead to growing her own fruits, herbs, and vegetables and juicing.
+Beyond that, Jamie fasted, followed an alkaline diet, trained with a professional boxer, and ultimately lost 35 pounds.

-Through those two years, Heenan realized that most people have a programmed idea of what “healthy” is and she became passionate about sharing her experiences and knowledge.
+Through those two years, Heenan realized that most people have a programmed idea of what “healthy” is, and she remains passionate about sharing her experiences and knowledge.

 Although things were progressing professionally, she had a desire to find an alternative to the corporate world.
 She sought out the Small Business Development Center at the University of Scranton, her alma mater, completed the Women’s Entrepreneurial Center course, and set out to open her own cafe/shop.
 Upon a random stroll through Steamtown, she ran into a past associate, The Kimchi Dude, who was locally famous for his vegan meals and in the market to sell his restaurant equipment.

 Organically, her business idea became a reality.
 Within 6 months, Keep Well was birthed, supplies were purchased and Heenan moved into the space at the Marketplace at Steamtown.